textadventures/quest/docs/quest5_7.md

 The attribute "hasbeenmoved" will get set to true whenever an object is moved (no matter how).
 One use of this would be to track what to save if anyone is considering a custom game saving system (say that allows games to be re-loaded after an update).

 The Ask/Tell tab now has a third section, allowing you to tell an NPC to do something.
 It works just like ask/tell (and uses the same code), but allows the player to do ASK NPC TO  DO STUFF, TELL NPC TO DO STUFF and NPC, DO STUFF.
 This will still require a lot of work by authors to work well, but at least the framework is there.

+There is not an option on the _Room Descriptions_ tab to clear the screen when the player enters a room.
+This will happen before running the script for leaving the old room, so any messages from that will still be seen (but messages about using the exit will not).

 When adding a new verb, Quest will check if it will clash with an existing command (especially important for users of the web editor, as they cannot edit verb elements).
 It will now also object if you use "enter", as this will clash with the room script.
 It will also flag a clash if the conflicting verb is in a list (so for example "enquire;ask" will now be rejected).
 This (plus two new unit tests to support it) is the only change to the C# code.